-4. Mechanism of Xenon Anesthetic Action in Spin-mediated Consciousness Theory
+4. Mechanism of Anesthetic Action in the Framework of Spin-mediate Consciousness Theory

-We describe here mechanism of anesthetic action in accordance with the spin-mediated theory as put forward in 2002 [8].
-Figure 3(a) schematically shows the normal diffusion of O_2 and NO without anesthetics dissolved into the neural membranes and proteins.
-As these molecules rapidly diffuse through the membranes, they interact with the neural membrane components and generate strong and fluctuating internal magnetic fields which are modulated by action potentials thus activating the nuclear spin ensembles inside these membranes.
-Figure 3(b) schematically shows anesthetic perturbations of O_2 and NO pathways and neural membranes themselves by anesthetic molecules and xenon atoms and the resulting distortion and/or obstruction of these pathways.
-Such perturbations render O_2 and NO not able to perform their normal activation functions thus resulting in unconsciousness.
+We describe here mechanism of anesthetic action in the framework of the spin-mediated theory [8, also see, 19-20, 22].

+Figure 1(a) schematically shows the normal diffusion of O_2 and NO without anesthetics dissolved into the neural membranes and proteins.
+As these molecules rapidly diffuse through the membranes, they interact with the neural membrane components and generate strong and fluctuating internal magnetic fields which are modulated by action potentials.
+Figure 1(b) schematically shows anesthetic perturbations of O_2 and NO pathways and neural membranes themselves by anesthetic molecules and xenon atoms and the resulting distortion and/or obstruction of these pathways and neural membranes themselves.
+Such perturbations render O_2 and NO and/or neural membranes themselves not able to perform their normal functions thus resulting in unconsciousness.